garrandall/popular-music-data/tracks/the-invitation-50-cent.md

 I got a 8th of dope left  half a pound of purple Shooters in my circle! - TRY ME I let 'em murk you!
-Got more guns than a gun store, beefin' what you want boy You wan' be nice to me? ! - You wan' shoot dice with me? !
+Got more guns than a gun store, beefin' what you want boy You wan' be nice to me?! - You wan' shoot dice with me?!
-You want a ace on purpose? ! - Why you so nervous?
+You want a ace on purpose?! - Why you so nervous?
 Nigga we from the same hood! - We come from the same shit!
 You got gonorrhea too, we fucked with the same bitch!
 Gettin' money is necessary so me I'm a visionary!